-The dosage applied in most case was 0.2 ml per 1 of soil which approximately corresponds with 50 ml per m^2 in the field, as recommended for practical control of SARD.
+The dosage applied in most cases was 0.2 ml per 1 of soil which approximately corresponds with 50 ml per m2 in the field, as recommended for practical control of SARD.
 A few experiments have been carried out to test the effect of different dosages (table 39).